mropert/vk-renderer/README.md

 ## Building

-This requires Vulkan, Vulkan Memory Allocator (VMA), shaderc and SDL3.
+This requires Vulkan, Vulkan Memory Allocator (VMA), shaderc, SDL3 and TBB.
 Easiest way to make it work is to use vcpkg:

 ```
-vcpkg install vulkan vulkan-validationlayers vulkan-memory-allocator shaderc sdl3
+vcpkg install vulkan vulkan-validationlayers vulkan-memory-allocator shaderc sdl3 tbb
 ```

 This library also uses VkBootstrap but the source is included under `third_party` for convenience as it's not on vckpg.